 The Group's main subsidiary, from which the Group's income is derived, operates in Russia.
 Russian tax, currency and customs legislation can be interpreted in different ways and is susceptible to frequent changes.
-The interpretation made by management of the legislation in question as applied to the operations and activities of the Group may be challenged by the relevant regional or federal authorities.
+Management's interpretation of the legislation in question as applied to the Group's operations and activities may be challenged by the relevant regional or federal authorities.

-In addition, certain amendments to tax legislation went into effect in 2015, aimed at combating tax evasion through the use of low-tax jurisdictions and aggressive tax planning structures.
-In particular, those amendments include definitions of the concepts of beneficial ownership and tax residence of legal entities at their actual place of business, and an approach to the taxation of controlled foreign companies.
+In addition, certain amendments to tax legislation went into effect in 2015 that were aimed at combating tax evasion through the use of low-tax jurisdictions and aggressive tax planning structures.
+In particular, those amendments included definitions of the concepts of beneficial ownership and tax residence of legal entities at their actual place of business, and an approach to the taxation of controlled foreign companies.

-These changes, as well as recent events within the Russian Federation suggest that the tax authorities may be taking a more assertive position in their interpretation of the legislation and assessments, and it is possible that transactions and activities that have not been challenged in the past may be challenged as not having been in compliance with Russian tax laws applicable at the relevant time.
-In particular, the Supreme Court issued guidance to lower courts on reviewing tax cases providing a systematic roadmap for anti-avoidance claims, and it is possible that this will significantly increase the level and frequency of tax authorities' scrutiny.
+These changes, as well as recent events within the Russian Federation suggest that the tax authorities may be taking a more assertive position in their interpretation of the legislation and assessments, and it is possible that transactions and activities that were not challenged in the past may be challenged as not having been in compliance with the Russian tax laws applicable at the relevant time.
+In particular, the Supreme Court issued guidance to lower courts on reviewing tax cases that provides a systematic roadmap for anti-avoidance claims, and it is possible that this will significantly increase the level and frequency of scrutiny on the part of the tax authorities.
 As a result, significant additional taxes, penalties and interest may be levied on the Group.

-As at 31 December 2022 management believes that its interpretation of the relevant legislation is appropriate and that the Group's tax, currency and customs positions will be sustained.
-Management estimates that the Group's possible exposure in relation to the aforementioned tax risks will not exceed 3% of the Group's total assets as at 31 December 2022.
+As at 31 December 2023, management believed that its interpretation of the relevant legislation was appropriate and that the Group's tax, currency and customs positions would be sustained.
+Management estimates that the Group's possible exposure in relation to the aforementioned tax risks will not exceed 1% of the Group's total assets as at 31 December 2023.